-We start with defining a type of buyers in AEGIS-MP.
+We first define a type of buyers in AEGIS-MP.

 Definition 8 (Drop-out if silent buyers).
 Active buyer i is a "drop-out if silent" buyer in the jth iteration if, when she is allowed to shrink her active bundle at Line 5 in GDY\ALG, all the following hold: